 There is no specific treatment available for measles (other than relieving the symptoms) so preventing it by immunisation is very important.
 Australia’s National Immunisation Program includes the free measles vaccine in its measles–mumps–rubella (MMR) vaccine.

-Children who are immunised according to the National Immunisation Program schedule receive the MMR vaccine at ages 12 months and 4 years.
+Children who are immunised according to the National Immunisation Program schedule receive the MMR vaccine at age 12 months and then the MMRV vaccine (which also protects against varicella – chickenpox) at 18 months.
 The chances of complications from a MMR vaccine have been shown to be much lower than the chances of developing complications from measles itself.

 See Your Pharmacist or Medical Professional